Inferno of Love

 “I’ve been hearing that around town,” Georgia murmured, but left it at that.
 She wasn’t about to get into the politics of lending to farmers in what was projected to be a low-water year, not even with Moose.

 “Well anyway, I don’t know if you’ve heard that the spaghetti feed and donkey basketball fundraiser is coming up quick, but the fire department is sending all of us out into the community to ask for donations to auction off.
 Do you have anything to add to the pile?”

 “Oh.
-Hmmm…” She tapped her finger against her teeth as she thought.
-As the branch manager for the only credit union in Sawyer, she got asked quite often about donations and prizes for local fundraisers, so they had their stack of branded t-shirts, pens, and notepads that they gave to anyone who asked.
-But with Moose giving her the “I’d love you forever if you gave me something great” look, it was hard to just brush him off with a pile of Goldfork t-shirts.
+Hmmm…” She tapped her forefinger against her teeth as she thought.
+As the branch manager for the only credit union in Sawyer, she got asked quite often for donations and prizes for local fundraisers, so they had their stack of branded t-shirts, pens, and notepads that they gave to anyone who asked.
+But with Moose giving her the “I’d love you forever if you gave me something great” look, it was hard to brush him off with a pile of Goldfork Credit Union t-shirts.

-“Oh hey!” she exclaimed excitedly when inspiration struck, “what if we match a $50 deposit into a savings account – new or previously established – for anyone under the age of 18?
+“Oh hey!” she exclaimed suddenly when inspiration struck, “what if we match a $50 deposit into a savings account for anyone under the age of 18?
 Help a kid get started on saving for something important.
 Grandparents would love to give a gift like that to a grandchild.”

 He sent her a huge smile, his eyes crinkling in the corners with happiness.
 Her stomach dropped further, hitting right around her shin bones or so, while simultaneously strangling her by rising further in her throat.

 This was starting to get ridiculous, really.

 “Nah, they give us some money every year to do community-minded stuff like this,” Georgia said, waving a hand dismissively, trying to act casual, as if chitchatting with Moose was no big deal.
 “If, uh, we end the year with money in that account, we get a talkin’ to about not donating enough to the local groups.
 Of course, that’s a pretty rare thing – usually we’re asked for more than we have the money for.”